-Quizzes and assessments have become a fun way to pass the time and alleviate boredom, with BuzzFeed’s oddball quizzes taking over social media.
+Quizzes and career assessments have become a fun way to pass the time and alleviate boredom, with BuzzFeed’s oddball quizzes taking over social media.
 However, there are plenty of very useful personality and career assessments out there that can help you find the right career for you—many of which are used by career coaches on a regular basis.

 Some career assessments help you uncover your strengths and values while others match you up with specific occupations and industries based on your interests—both are helpful in finding a career path you love and suits your personality.
 With that in mind, we put together a list of some of the best career assessments out there for identifying your ideal career.

-Developed by Isabel Briggs Myers and her mother Katherine Briggs, the Myers Briggs Type Inventory is the most widely used personality test around the world.
+Developed by Isabel Briggs Myers and her mother Katherine Briggs, the Myers Briggs career assessment is the most widely used personality test around the world.
 It uses an introspective questionnaire to indicate four psychological preferences in how we perceive and experience the world and how we make decisions.
 The four categories: Favorite world (extroversion (E) or introversion (I)), information (sensing (S) or intuition (I)), decisions (thinking (T) or feeling (F)) and structure (judging (J) or perceiving (P)) make up different combinations based on a person’s answers to create 16 personality types.

 “This is a highly validated tool.
 When applied to the world of work, it helps to frame how to ‘approach your own work in a manner that best suits your style, including: how you manage your time, problem solving, best approaches for decision-making, and dealing with stress.
 Knowledge of type can help you better understand the culture of the place you work, develop new skills, understand your participation in teams, and cope with change in the workplace.’
 This tool shows me the types of personalities which have performed well in specific occupations.
 This provides clients with a place to start in their thinking,” says coach Lynden Kidd.